 11.What should I do if I get a positive result?

-You need to follow up with a health facility 10 get additional testing to confirm the result.
+You need to follow up with a health facility to get additional testing to confirm the result.
 At that lime your local clinic, doctor, or healthcare professional will discuss the next steps that need to be taken

 12.Can I get an incorrect ‘false’ negative result with this test?